Rhythm-26/Mulaqat---Video-Chat-Application/README.md

 ```
 Server will start at port 5000

-Open another terminal and run
+In the root folder ,open another terminal and run
 ```
 $ peerjs --port 5001
 ```